Find out everything you need to know about the Bay of Kotor Montenegro. What to see, when to visit, how to get there and much more...

 Tivat Airport has direct flights from a range of destinations including:

 Flights to Tivat are seasonal, so there are more flights available between April and October.
-If you can’t fly into Tivat Airport, the next best options are Podgorica Airport in the capital city or Dubrovnik Airport in neighbouring Croatia.
-You can find out more about flying to Montenegro here.
+If you can’t fly into Tivat Airport, the next best options are Podgorica Airport in the capital city or Dubrovnik Airport in neighboring Croatia.

 The Bay of Kotor is shaped roughly like a butterfly and divided into four internal bays: